andrewwang247/sudoku/README.md

 Usage: ./sudoku < puzzles_list.txt > solutions.txt

 The input is piped from cin but we recommend using IO redirection to get the puzzles piped into the program.
 Puzzles should be formatted as a 9x9 square of digits.
 Non-numeric characters are ignored in the input.
-Use a capital 'X' for unknown entries.
+Use a numeric '0' for unknown entries.
 For each puzzle in puzzles_list.txt, the solver will output a well-formatted solution (if it exists) to solutions.txt.

 ## Algorithm Overview